Samsung RS27T5200SR Fan Noise, Defrost Drain & Frozen Ice Bucket Fix

 The defrost drain on your RS27T5200SR can become blocked by:

-- Ice crystals that form when the drain partially freezes
+• Ice crystals that form if the drain partially freezes.

-- Food particles, dust, or debris pulled into the drain during defrost cycles
+• Food particles, dust, or debris that enter the drain during defrost cycles.

-- Algae or mold growth inside the drain tube (usually black slime)
+• Algae or mold growth inside the drain tube (usually appears as black slime).

-- Ice cream or other substances accidentally dropped into the drain opening
+• Ice cream or other materials accidentally dropped into the drain opening.

 When the defrost drain clogs on your RS27T5200SR, water from the defrost cycle has nowhere to go.
-It backs up into the freezer, refreezes, and collects on the evaporator coils and fan—leading directly to the ice scraping noise you heard earlier.
+It backs up into the freezer, refreezes, and accumulates on the evaporator coils and fan—leading directly to the ice scraping noise you previously heard.

 Locating the Defrost Drain on the RS27T5200SR

 The primary drain opening on your RS27T5200SR is found at the very bottom of the freezer compartment, behind the back wall panel, toward the rear corner.
-It’s a small opening (typically ⅜ to ½ inch diameter) with a short plastic tube.
-You may need to remove the evaporator fan shroud or move it aside slightly to access it clearly, though on the RS27T5200SR, the drain is usually visible once the back panel is removed.
+It’s a small opening (typically ⅜ to ½ inch in diameter) with a short plastic tube.
+You might need to remove or shift the evaporator fan shroud slightly to access it, but on the RS27T5200SR, the drain is usually visible once the back panel is taken off.

 Cleaning the Defrost Drain on Your RS27T5200SR